joshualambert/info/constitution.md

 ### 3.5
 Anyone can propose additional "product" types.
 * **3.5.1** Additional product type creation automatically updates the constitution with implied rules.

+### 3.6
+Corrections may be made without vote.
+An example would be a symlink that is missing the file type or a document with a spelling error.

 ### 4.0 - Behaviour